kabads/kabads.github.io/content/sysadmin/2017-09-20-AWS-how-to-serve-traffic-from-load-balancer.md

 url: /2017/09/20/AWS-how-to-serve-traffic-from-load-balancer/
 ---

 [Amazon Web Services](http://aws.amazon.com) (AWS) allows you to serve private network traffic from behind a public load balancer.
-This offers extra security benefits as it detects DDOS traffic and other exploits and offers a layer of protection.
+This offers extra security benefits as it detects DDOS traffic and other exploits and offers a layer of protection.<!--more-->

 There are some things you should know before you start this tutorial.
 You should know: